 Environmental Health Sciences

-The goals of the Occupational & Environmental Epidemiology (OEE) concentration are to provide graduate students with the knowledge, skills and attitudes that will allow them to study the effects of environmental and occupational exposures on human health, using best available techniques in environmental epidemiology.
-The OEE concentration, a fully cross-disciplinary program with in-depth exposure to multiple disciplines, is designed to accommodate the interests of students in either the Environmental Health Sciences (EHS) Department or the Epidemiology (EPID) Department.
-It is generally expected that students who are interested in OEE will apply to the EHS Department if their primary professional interest is a career in environmental health (with a skill set emphasizing OEE), whereas students who are interested in OEE will apply to the EPID Department if their primary professional interest is a career in epidemiology (with a skill set emphasizing OEE).
+The goals of the Occupational & Environmental Epidemiology (OEE) concentration are to provide graduate students with the knowledge, skills, and attitudes that will allow them to study the effects of environmental and occupational exposures on human health, using the best available techniques in environmental epidemiology.
+The OEE concentration, a cross-disciplinary program, is designed to accommodate the interests of students in either the Environmental Health Sciences (EHS) or the Epidemiology (EPID) Departments.

-Students who complete the M.P.H. degree in EHS or EPID with a concentration in OEE will have basic and advanced training in epidemiology; the understanding and skills needed to assess the effects of environmental/occupational agents on health; expertise in exposure measurements, including the ability to interpret sampling results; and the strengths and limitations of different environmental epidemiologic study designs.
+Students who complete the MPH degree with a concentration in OEE will have basic and advanced training in epidemiology; the understanding and skills needed to assess the effects of environmental/occupational agents on health; expertise in exposure measurements, including the ability to interpret sampling results; and an understanding of the strengths and limitations of different environmental epidemiologic study designs.